rackerlabs/technical-blog/content/blog/2020/2020-10-14-why-is-my-elasticsearch-query-slow/index.md

 authorAvatar: ''
 bio: "Paul began his Rackspace career in 2013 as a member of the Cloud Office team.
 He then worked on RAX GTS Linux before transitioning to a Data management role.
 He is currently a Database administrator with certifications as an Elasticsearch engineer and Red Hat Certified administrator'.
 Paul has been happily married for 17 years with 2 children.
-He enjoys learning new technologies, collecting video game memorabilia and moonlighting as a turntable DJ. "
+He enjoys learning new technologies, collecting video game memorabilia and moonlighting as a turntable DJ."
 published: true
 authorIsRacker: true
 categories: